apache/pekko-samples/pekko-sample-sharding-java/README.md

 ### Weather stations and devices

 Each [WeatherStation](killrweather-fog/src/main/java/sample/killrweather/fog/WeatherStation.java) is run on a task to trigger scheduled data sampling.
-These samples are timestamped and sent to the cluster over HTTP using [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).
+These samples are timestamped and sent to the cluster over HTTP using [Apache Pekko HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

-## Akka HTTP example
+## Apache Pekko HTTP example

 Within KillrWeather are two simple sides to an HTTP equation.